Getting started

 If you want to automate variety without manually flipping keyword versions each day, use a simple scheduling trick: create a second channel.

-Set this new channel to publish on alternate days — for example, Channel A posts Monday, Wednesday, Friday, and Channel B posts Tuesday, Thursday, Saturday.
-Give each channel a slightly different keyword focus or tone (e.g., one for tutorials, another for case studies or insights).
+Set the new channel to publish on alternate days - for example, Channel A posts Monday, Wednesday, and Friday, while Channel B posts Tuesday, Thursday, and Saturday.
+Give each channel a slightly different keyword focus or tone, such as tutorials for one and case studies or insights for the other.

 Because each channel maintains its own schedule and keyword history, Trafficontent automatically alternates between them, ensuring your overall output feels fresh even if each channel runs on autopilot.